One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

-An immediate benefit of supplementing 1qfa's with appropriate advice is the elimination of endmarkers on their input tapes.
-Earlier, Brodsky and Pippenger \cite{BP02} demonstrated that we can eliminate the left endmarker $\cent$ from 1qfa's.
+An immediate benefit of supplementing 1qfa's with appropriately chosen advice is the elimination of the two endmarkers on their input tapes.
+Earlier, Brodsky and Pippenger \cite{BP02} demonstrated how to eliminate the left endmarker $\cent$ from 1qfa's input tapes.
 The use of advice further enables us to eliminate the right endmarker $\dollar$ as well.
 Intuitively, this elimination is done by marking the end of an input string by a piece of advice.